codio-content/Crunch-Basics/.guides/content/A-simple-Crunch-program-10d8.md

 ### Memory Addresses for Instructions
 Each instruction lives in a memory address.
 In our example, the memory address space starts at `1000` and goes to `1003`.
 If we had more instructions, the program would use more memory space to store those instructions.

-Let's explore what instructions are stored in memory
+Let's explore the instructions used in this simple program

 | Address | Instruction Code | Explanation |
 | :- | :- | :- |